bramses/bramses-highly-opinionated-vault-2023/README.md

 In BHOV-2023, Zettlekasten is responsible for ideas and notes that don't fit cleanly into the `Projects` or `Archive` folders of [PARA](#para).
 In other words, evergreen knowledge that forms your lattice of thinking, but doesn't have specific utility.
 In BHOV-2023, the goal of the Zettelkasten is to serve as puzzle pieces to help us Express (the E in [CODE](#code)) ourselves.

 Notes like [[202212090137]] and [[202212090136]] live in the root directory, but have tags that serve as "buckets".
-The page preview plugin allows us to hover over the notes and see what's inside (if you're reading this in Obsidian, go ahead and give it a try!)
+The page preview plugin allows us to hover over the notes and see what's inside (if you're reading this in Obsidian, go ahead and give it a try!). **Make sure to give context to links when you link them for future reference.**

 When creating a new file in BHOV-2023, by default it will automatically create it to the Zettelkasten spec.
 A single Zettelkasten is referred to as a Zettel, so each note is tagged with #zettel by default in BHOV-2023.